 - Country D: $7 / $3 = 233.33%

 From calculating the debt-to-GDP ratio, we can see that Country A and Country D show the highest ratios.
 The higher the ratio, the less likely a country will be able to repay its debt.
 This, in turn, may increase the risk of a default and cause a financial panic in both the domestic and international markets.

 Interpreting the Debt-To-GDP Ratio

-A high debt-to-GDP ratio is undesirable for a country as a higher ratio indicates a higher risk of default.
+A high debt-to-GDP ratio is undesirable for a country, as a higher ratio indicates a higher risk of default.
 In a study conducted by the World Bank, a ratio that exceeds 77% for an extended period of time may result in an adverse impact on economic growth.
-It was indicated that each additional percentage point of debt reduced annual real growth by 1.7%.
+It was indicated that each additional percentage point of debt above that level reduced annual real growth by 1.7%.
 For reference, the USA’s debt-to-GDP ratio was 105.40% in 2017.
 Therefore, when the ratio is high (>80%), a country is likely to exhibit a slowdown in economic growth.

 The debt-to-GDP ratio is commonly misunderstood, as many think that a ratio exceeding 100% indicates a bankrupt or insolvent country.
 As indicated below, Japan is a country with a ratio well over 200% for over a decade with no signs of defaulting.
 Therefore, the ratio does not offer strong insights into a country’s likelihood of default.

 Japan’s Debt-To-GDP Ratio

 As indicated above, a high debt-to-GDP ratio is undesirable.
 However, a high ratio is acceptable if a country is able to pay interest on its debt without refinancing or adversely impacting its economic growth.

 For example, Japan’s debt-to-GDP ratio was 253% in 2017 (higher than Greece’s 177% in 2017).
 Although Japan’s ratio is significantly higher compared to other countries, analysts put the country’s risk of defaulting extremely low.
 Japan is able to sustain and remain afloat despite a staggering ratio due to the fact that most Japanese government bonds are held by the country’s citizens, resulting in extremely low interest rates.